 Gold & Meteorite Wedding Band

 Rose gold, sometimes called pink gold, is an alloy created by adding copper to pure gold, which results in a pinkish metallic hue.
 Rose gold engagement rings and rose gold wedding bands saw a spike in popularity in 2015 and continue to be in demand.
 Opt for a rose gold wedding ring set for the ultimate in coordination.

 His & Hers Rose Gold Rings

 Developed to imitate platinum, white gold it is typically created by adding 25% nickel and zinc to pure gold.
 The lower the karat, the more “white” it will retain because the karat is increased by adding more pure, yellow gold.
 White gold rings are a lower-cost, lighter-weight alternative to platinum and palladium.

 Gold jewelry is plated with rhodium to make it look whiter, enhance its shine, and to give it a harder surface.
-Keep in mind, the plating will wear away.
+Keep in mind, the plating will wear away and requires ongoing maintenance.
 It’s recommended to re-plate your jewelry every 1-2 years to keep it looking its best.
 Jewelry by Johan does not plate our white gold rings with rhodium, but will upon request.

 When in doubt, the most accurate way to tell is to take your item to a jeweler for appraisal, but here are several tests you could do at home to help you determine if your gold is real.

-Does it have a stamp?
+Does it have a gold karat stamp?
 If it IS real gold, it will have one of the followings stamps (typically on its inner sleeve) that represents the percentage of gold it contains:

 16, 417, 10ct, 10kt, 10K, 10KP = 10 Karat